Kolesov's Campaign: Preparation of the action

 In early December 1917, the Young Bukharians came into contact with the Bolsheviks.
 A delegation of the Central Committee of the Young Bukharians headed by Fayzulla Khodjaev is sent to Tashkent in order to enlist the support of Tashkent in the upcoming armed uprising.
 During the uprising, according to the plans of the Young Bukharians, a revolutionary government was to be formed, and the emir was assigned only a decorative function.
 The government of Turkestan was required to help the Young Bukharians with weapons, and, if necessary, with troops.

 During the negotiations of Fayzulla Khodjaev with the chairman of the Council of People's Commissars of Soviet Turkestan Fyodor Kolesov, the latter approved the plans of the Young Bukharians and promised support, advising to postpone the uprising until the end of the liquidation of the Kokand Autonomy.

 New Bukhara (Kagan) became the center of preparation for the uprising.
 After the successful suppression of the Kokand Autonomy and success with the performance of demobilized Cossack units in Samarkand, Kolesov appears in New Bukhara in early March and informs the Young Bukharians that the performance should take place in five days, and once again promised to bring weapons, ammunition and troops.
 This news was unexpected for the Young Bukharians.
 Plans to organize a large–scale uprising, for which there was no weapon, no time, have to be abandoned.
-The Central Committee of the Young Bukharians forms a revolutionary committee in New Bukhara headed by Fayzulla Khodjaev and arms a detachment of its supporters in the amount of 200 people.
+The Central Committee of the Young Bukharians forms a revolutionary committee in New Bukhara headed by Fayzulla Khodjaev and arms a detachment of its supporters numbering 200 people.